How Public Lands in the West Create a Competitive Economic Advantage

 During the last four decades, the western economy outpaced the rest of nation.
 This can be seen in employment, where from 1970 to 2010 western jobs grew by 152 percent compared to 78 percent job growth for the rest of the country.2

-We show data through 2010 because this is the latest year the U.S. Department of Commerce has reported economic data at the county level (links to fact sheets for state-level data through 2011 above):
+We show data through 2010 because this is the latest year the U.S. Department of Commerce has reported economic data at the county level.

 Figure 1: West vs. Non-West, Employment Growth, Indexed, 1970 to 2010